 Though you may not know exactly what is going on at the other parent’s home or what is being said, you can spot alienation by the following behaviors:

 If you notice any of these symptoms, your worst fears may have been realized, as you may be the target of parental alienation.

 A manipulative parent can use a number of techniques to manipulate a child’s feelings about the other parent.
 However, some techniques that your former spouse might use include:

 If you fear that you are the target of parental alienation, it is imperative that you seek legal intervention right away.
 The courts frown immensely upon parents whom bad-talk the other in front of the child, but because parental alienation is much worse than back talk, they may suspend the other parent’s parenting time altogether, or order supervised visitation.
 Though parental alienation syndrome is not an officially recognized disorder, the courts recognize the harm it causes, and are swift to take action to end it.
-To end the emotional manipulation of your child, contact the law firm of Sabuco, Beck, Hansen, Massino & Pollack, P.C. at 815-730-8860 today.
+To end the emotional manipulation of your child, contact the law firm of Sabuco Beck, P.C. at 815-730-8860 today.

 See the difference family makes at Sabuco Beck, P.C.

 Mr. Beck helped win my case.
 The case was complicated from the beginning and he helped me manage the court system and his secretary Donna always helpful and courteous.

 I want to thank Roy and Sandy for their great service representing me over the years in various family legal matters (divorce and child support).